Extended Interface Physics-Informed Neural Networks Method for Moving Interface Problems: Extended Interface PINN Method

 \subsection{XI-PINN}

-As discussed in Section~\ref{sec 2.2}, although the function $u$ (or the derivative of $u$) is discontinuous at the interface, the EVT can define a higher-dimensional continuous function $\widetilde{u} \in \mathbb{R}^{d+2}$.
-Therefore, we can construct a DNN $\widetilde{u}_\theta \in \mathcal{H}$ with the input dimension $d+2$ to approximate the solution of Eqs. (\ref{eq1.1})-(\ref{eq1.7}) through the following discrete optimization problem:
+As discussed in Section~\ref{sec2.2}, although $u$ (or its derivative) is discontinuous across the interface, the EVT lifts it to a continuous function $\widetilde u$ defined on $\widetilde{\Omega} \subset \mathbb{R}^{d+2}$.
+We therefore approximate the solution of Eqs.~\eqref{eq1.1}--\eqref{eq1.7} by a DNN $\widetilde u_\theta\in\mathcal{H}$ with input dimension $d+2$, trained through the following discrete optimization problem:

-with
+with {